rzuehlsd/nanoGRBLizer/README.md

 #endif
 ```

-## Initial Operation with UltimateCNC
+## Initial Operation with UltimateCNC and nanoGRBLizer V1.0
 I used UltimateCNC on Linux as a gcode sender and after initial connection to the nanoGRBLizer a error alarm showed up, which confused me a lot.
 After a few hours of debugging and head scratching I found the solution in the config.h file of the grbl library.
 I just disabled the HOMING_INIT_LOCK and could proceed.
 Homing and moving of all axes was fine, but I had a problem with the z-probing.
 I connected a simple probe at the probe connector of the nanGRBLizer and tried probing.
 I had to hit the stop switch as the bit did not stop at contact with my metal sheet.

 Measurements showed that the voltage between both pins of the probe dropped from about 5V to OV but the probe event was not triggered.
 Testing outside the SC420 showed normal behaviour, eg. a probe event was recognized without problems.
 So the problem has to be the combination of nanoGRBLizer and SC420.
 After I connected the probe directly to the probe connector on the stepcraft mainboard everything worked as expected!
 Well now I understand the optional jumper to break the connection between A5 and SC_Length in the original GRBLizer schematic.